Griffon Corporation: Ames True Temper

-Acquired by Griffon for $542 million in 2010, Ames True Temper are a provider of non-powered lawn and garden tools and accessories, including include long handle tools, wheelbarrows, planters, snow tools, striking tools, pruning tools, garden hoses, and clotheslines.
-AMES is one of the oldest companies in the United States in continuous operation, founded when Captain John Ames started his blacksmith shop making America's finest metal shovels in 1774.
-Ames continues to be a manufacturer of hand and long-handle tools to this day.
-Many of the other Ames businesses and brands, including True Temper, Garant, and Union Tool, can trace their histories back directly or through predecessor companies to the 1800s.
+Acquired by Griffon for $542 million in 2010, Ames True Temper is a provider of non-powered lawn and garden tools and accessories, including long handle tools, wheelbarrows, planters, snow tools, striking tools, pruning tools, garden hoses, and clotheslines.
+Ames is one of the oldest companies in the United States in continuous operation, founded when Captain John Ames started his blacksmith shop making America's finest metal shovels in 1774.
+Ames continues to manufacture long handle and hand tools to this day.
+Many of Ames's businesses and brands, including True Temper, Garant, and Union Tool, can trace back their histories directly or through predecessor companies to the 1800s.

 The largest customers of Ames are Home Depot, Lowe's, Walmart, Costco and Bunnings.
 Ames tool brands include Ames, True Temper, Union Tools, Garant, Cyclone, Kelso, Razor-Back, Jackson, Trojan, Trojan Cyclone, Supercraft, and Westmix.
 Garden hose, storage products and apparel care products are sold primarily under the Ames, NeverLeak, Nylex, Jackson, and Hills brands.
 Planters, landscaping and lawn accessories brands include Southern Patio, Northcote Pottery, Kelkay and Dynamic Design.

-Ames maintains manufacturing operations in the United States and in Canada, and also has principal operations in Australia and the United Kingdom.
+Ames maintains manufacturing operations in the United States and Canada, and also has principal operations in Australia and the United Kingdom.
 Ames is headquartered in Pennsylvania.
-President Donald Trump visited the Ames wheelbarrow and manufacturing plant in Harrisburg, Pennsylvania on May 7, 2017, to commemorate his 100th day in office while highlighting his emphasis on buying products that are made in America.
+President Donald Trump visited the Ames wheelbarrow and manufacturing plant in Harrisburg, Pennsylvania on May 7, 2017 to commemorate his 100th day in office while highlighting his emphasis on buying products that are made in America.
 The Ames plant in Harrisburg was the largest wheelbarrow factory in the world before it was closed in 2023.